akamai/terraform-provider-akamai/docs/resources/selected_hostname.md

   SelectedHostname
 ---

-# resource_akamai_appsec_selected_hostname
+# akamai_appsec_selected_hostname

-The `resource_akamai_appsec_selected_hostname` resource allows you to set or modify the list of hosts protected under a given security configuration and version.
+The `akamai_appsec_selected_hostname` resource allows you to set the list of hostnames protected under a given security configuration version.

 ## Example Usage